awslabs/fhir-works-on-aws-deployment/INSTALL.md

 #### Running an ES command

-In order to run a command directly in Elasticsearch, make sure you are in the folder
+In order to run a command directly in Elasticsearch, make sure you are in the `scripts` folder and enter the following command:

-> scripts

-and execute the following command:

 ```sh
 ACCESS_KEY=<ACCESS_KEY> SECRET_KEY=<SECRET_KEY> ES_DOMAIN_ENDPOINT=<ES_DOMAIN_ENDPOINT> node elasticsearch-operations.js <REGION> "<function to execute>" "<optional additional params>"